Self-Admitted GenAI Usage in Open-Source Software: Impact of GenAI Usage on Code Churn

 Table~\ref{tab:rdd} summarizes the results of our RDD analysis.
-We observed that only 26 (file-based) respectively 30 (line-based) repositories showed significant code churn trends ($p < 0.05$).
+We observed that only 26 (file-based) and 30 (line-based) repositories showed significant code churn trends ($p < 0.05$).
 For file-based churn, an overall upward trend with a negative slope after the cutoff date was most common (12 repositories).
 For line-based churn, an overall downward trend with a negative slope was most common (12 repositories).
 However, there were almost as many repositories (10) with an overall downward trend, but a positive slope after the cutoff date.
-Figure~\ref{fig:example} presents examples of all four patterns that we observed, and the complete RDD results are available as part of our replication package.
-In summary, while we found 12 repositories with a downward trend in line-based churn and a negative slope, overall we cannot conclude that code churn is rising.
+We found 15 repositories with a significant upward trend in file-based churn and 15 with a significant upward trend in line-based churn.
+However, most of them had a negative slope.
+In addition, 11 projects had a significant downward trend in file-based churn and 15 had a significant downward trend in line-based churn.
+We cannot conclude that there is a general trend toward increasing code~churn.

+To deepen our understanding of which GenAI-assisted tasks (\textbf{RQ1}) are most strongly associated with churn changes, we have further disaggregated the RDD results by task (see Table~\ref{tab:task_churn_summary}).
+Across all models, significant discontinuities are concentrated in the generation category, including the generation of code, test data, test methods, regular expressions, and comments.
+In contrast, optimization and maintenance tasks do not show consistent patterns.
+In summary, this task-level analysis reveals that GenAI-assisted generation tasks appear more rework-prone than other forms of assistance.

 \begin{summarybox}{RQ3} Our results revealed that for most of the repositories analyzed, there was no significant change in code churn after GenAI adoption.
-However, we did find 12 repositories with an overall downward trend in line-based code churn and a negative slope after the first GenAI mention.
-This indicates that more research is required to understand why certain projects are affected and others not and how higher (or lower) code churn relates to the long-term maintainability of software projects. \end{summarybox}
+We did find 15 repositories with an overall upward trend in line-based code churn after the first GenAI mention.
+However, for most of them, the slope was negative.
+In addition, we also found 15 repositories with a downward trend.
+Among the GenAI tasks identified in \textbf{RQ1}, generation tasks show a stronger impact on code churn than other tasks.
+These results indicate that more research is required to understand why certain projects or GenAI tasks are affected and others are not, and how higher (or lower) code churn relates to the long-term maintainability of software projects. \end{summarybox}